Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: The more technical result on parametrization

 \begin{defin} A \emph{coherent collection of balls and planes} for $E$ is a pair $(B_{j,k},P_{j,k})$ with the properties above.
 We assume that $\e>0$ is small enough, depending on $d$ and $n$. \end{defin}

 We will use this collection to construct the parametrization, as explained in the following section.
-Recall Theorem \ref{f}: \begin{reptheorem}{f} [G. David, T. Toro, Proposition 8.1 \cite{davidtoro}] Let $\e>0$ small enough and let $E \subseteq B(0,1)$, where $B(0,1)$ denotes the unit ball in $\R^n$.
-Assume $E$ is one-sided Reifenberg flat .
-Then we can construct a map $f \colon \Sigma_0 \to \R^n$, where $\Sigma_0$ is a $d$-plane in $\R^n$, such that $E \subset f(\Sigma_0)$ and $f$ is bi-H\"{o}lder. \end{reptheorem} We now define the coefficients $\e_k$ which differ from classic $\beta$ numbers in that they take into account neighbouring points at nearby scales.
+We now define the coefficients $\e_k$ which differ from classic $\beta$-numbers in that they take into account neighbouring points at nearby scales.
 In section \ref{improv} the relationship between the two will be made explicit. \begin{defin} For $k \geq 1$ and $y \in V^{10}_k$ define

 and $ \e_k(y)=0$, for $y \in \R^n \setminus V_k^{10}$. \end{defin}